-Before applying formally for entry into this programme, candidates should contact the School of Psychology to discuss their plans, including the suitability of the employment and the availability of appropriate supervision - behavioural.psychology@waikato.ac.nz.
+Before applying formally for entry into this programme, candidates should contact the School of Psychological and Social Sciences to discuss their plans, including the suitability of the employment and the availability of appropriate supervision - behavioural.psychology@waikato.ac.nz .
 They will be put in touch with the appropriate staff to talk about this.

-Applications are called for towards the end of the year with a deadline of 1st October - see application link below for dates.
+Applications are called for towards the end of the year with a deadline of September 15.

-Once accepted into this programme the student must apply to the NZ Psychologists Registration Board to register as a Psychology Intern (see NZ Psychologists Board web site for fees and details of how to apply for this):
+Once accepted into this programme the student must apply to the NZ Psychologists Registration Board to register as an Intern Psychologist (see NZ Psychologists Board web site for fees and details of how to apply for this):